Nukesor/selfhosted-gaming/content/garrys_mod/ttt/_index.md

 ## Configuration

 TTT offers some [extensive docs](http://www.troubleinterroristtown.com/config-and-commands/convars) on which variables exist and what they do.

-You can find a mirror of this site on the left in the navigation menu.
+You can also find a mirror of complete configuration description [over here](@/garrys_mod/ttt/configuration.md).

 Many mods and workshop collections bring their own variables for configuration.
 You have to read those and inform yourself about the possible configuration options.

 ## Run the Server

-For the server to run, you have to know the map name of at least one map that's compatible with TTT.
+For the server to run, you have to know the map name of at least **one** map that's compatible with TTT.
-Such a map name is for instance `ttt_rooftops_a2`.
+An example map name is `ttt_rooftops_a2`.
 They usually begin with `ttt_`.
 This will be referenced as `$MAP_NAME`.

 Starting the server with a steam workshop collection: